OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 ### White-box Testing

-Search through the source code provided to look for any implemented subclass of UITextField.
+Search through the source code provided to look for any implemented subclass of `UITextField`.

 ```
 @interface name_of_sub_class : UITextField